-Welcome to Bashir Ahmad and Hakim Mohammad Ilyas, leaders of Srinagar, Kashmir: City of Peace.
-The group has established in Srinagar the SAMAD Peace Academy on SAMAD Island of Peace and has been involved in conflict resolution and nonviolence education and practice for a number of years.
+Welcome to Aijaz Ahmad Sheikh and Hakim Mohammad Ilyas, leaders of Srinagar, Kashmir: City of Peace.
+The group, under the leadership of the late Bashir Ahmad, established in Srinagar the SAMAD Peace Academy on SAMAD Island of Peace.
+The group has been involved in conflict resolution and nonviolence education and practice for a number of years.
 Presently there is a campaign to change the name of Srinagar to Shah-re-Kashmirr, or City of Kashmir.

 Note: Introduction page with information primarily at the time of joining International Cities of Peace.
 For updates, please contact the liaison.

 Audience and students at International Day of Peace celebration in 2013.

 In 2002, former US President, Bill Clinton described Kashmir as “the most dangerous place in the world.”
 The conflict between India, Pakistan, and Kashmiri insurgent groups has its roots in the 1947 withdrawal of Great Britain from their former colony.
 India and Pakistan conducted nuclear tests in 1998 and the two countries each hold significant numbers of nuclear warheads.
 India and Pakistan fought two wars over the issue of Kashmir in 1947 and 1965.
 These two neighbors came dangerously close to a third war during the Kargil conflict in 1999 and the conflict continues today.